 The faculty retains the authority to withdraw a student from the clinical area whose performance has been judged to have (or to potentially have) a detrimental effect on clients.
 A determination shall be made by the faculty member involved and the Health Division Chair on whether to allow continued attendance in the clinical area on a performance plan or to remove the student from the clinical area on a permanent basis.
-Permanent removal from the clinical rating and thus receiving an "F" for the course.
+Permanent removal from the clinical area will result in the student receiving an unsatisfactory clinical rating and thus receiving an "F" for the course.